What is Community-Engaged Learning?

 CCE Resources for Developing a Community-Engaged Course

-The following resources will also help you get started on designing a service-learning course:
+The following resources will also help you get started on designing a community-engaged course:

 - Service Learning/Social Justice Curriculum Development Framework.
 Source: The Service Learning Institute, California State University, Monterey Bay.